Social Media Tips & Strategies

 Review Third-Party App Connections

-Go into each of your social network accounts to visit the "Apps," "Connected Apps," or "Security" section to find a list of everything you've granted permission to.
-You'll be shocked by what you find.
+Visit each of your social network accounts to find the "Apps," "Connected Apps," or "Security" sections to see a list of everything you've granted permission to.
+You'll be surprised by what you find.

 Here's how to review these settings:

 Revoke any app or service you don't use anymore or don't recognize.
 Revoke its access immediately.
-If it comes up again, regrant permission later if you need to use it.
+If you need it again, regrant permission later.

 Audit Active Login Sessions